Difference between primary and contingent beneficiaries

 An insurer may be unable to give minor children a policy payout until they come of age.
 You may need to select a custodian who will manage the funds until that day or consider creating a trust in your estate planning for the minor.
 Before you name a child beneficiary, discuss the matter with a lawyer or financial advisor.

 Unfortunately, pets cannot be beneficiaries.
 You can ensure the welfare of your pet after you pass on.
 But you can't do this with a life insurance policy.
+If you want your pets to be taken care of after you pass, look into creating an Arizona pet trust.

 When you're doing your estate planning, leave a clause in your last will or living trust about your pet.
 In it, you can leave a specific sum of money for a pet trust.
 You can leave this money to a trustee who should use the funds to take care of your pet throughout its lifetime.